Czech Republic Flag

 History of the Czech Republic Flag

-The Czech Republic flag features 2 horizontal bands, in the colors of white (on top) and red (on the bottom).
-To the left side of the flag features a blue triangle.
-The white color represents the kind and honest nature of the natives of the Czech Republic, the red color represents the courage and loyalty of the citizenry, while and the blue color symbolizes the vigilance of the country.
-The blue triangle was added to the flag to separate it from the Polish flag that was the same.
+The Czech Republic flag features a split design where the top half has a white background and the bottom half of the flag has a red background.
+The hoist-side of the flag features an equilateral triangle where the point of the triangle is pointing in the direction of the fly side of the flag and the point intersects the line separating the red and white portions of the flag.
+The white color represents the kind and honest nature of the natives of the Czech Republic, the red color represents the courage and loyalty of the citizenry, and the blue color symbolizes the vigilance of the country.
+The blue triangle was added to the flag to separate it from the Polish flag which had the same design.
 The Czech Republic flag was approved and adopted on March 30th, 1920 and was the official flag until it was banned by Nazi Germany during World War II and was adopted again in 1945.

 The Czech Republic was first known as the "Duchy of Bohemia," which was ruled by the Great Moravian Empire.
 In 1198, it became the "Kingdom of Bohemia" as part of the Holy Roman Empire.
 In 1806, following the collapse of the Holy Roman Empire, the Bohemian Kingdom became part of the Austrian Empire until its collapse in 1918, after World War I. In 1918, the Czechs, Slovaks, and Ruthenians united and Czechoslovakia was established.
 For two years, the flag was half white and half red until it was changed in 1920 to the present flag design that is in use today.
 In 1939, during World War II, Germany occupied the Czech part of Czechoslovakia, resulting in the flag being banished.
 In 1945, following the war, the USA and Soviet Union freed Czechoslovakia which was then under the Soviet rule until 1989.
 In 1992, Czechoslovakia split from Slovakia and a clause was formed forbidding the Czech Republic and Slovakia from using the original flag.
 The Czech Republic ignored this and re adopted the flag in 1993, whilst Slovakia adopted a new flag.